Kali-Zoidberg/Java-Engine/README.md

 To do: On resize, recalculate averages and have any function that uses average window height call on the average function.
 		Make sprite easier to use for setImage. setImage should have a string then it declares a file name and makes a buffered image.
 		Resizeable functions.
-		Actor class: upon initilization, push the actor to the GameEngine list.
-		Actor arraylist needs a search function.
-So we need to have a map.
-		Multi-threading.

-		Change renderActor's method parameters.

-		Render class setBackground(Color color), setBackground(Image img).

-		Physics Class
+		Physics Class - Implement on a separate thread.

-		Switch controls to keyListener instead of action map
+		Switch controls to keyListener instead of action map.

+		Allow the setBackground methods to swap each other.
+So if we have an image first we should be able to then swap for a color.

 Bugs: Framerate cap doesn't cap it to the user's specifications.
 Not too much of a problem right now though.
 		moveTo function is just plain broken but we can probably remove it.